JonKing93/DASH/docs/tutorials.md

 # Welcome to the DASH Tutorials!

 Here you can find step-by-step guides for working with the various modules in DASH.
-Also check out the [DASH demos](..\demos) for examples of scientific applications.
+Also check out the <a href="{{"/docs/demos" | relative_url}}">DASH demos</a> for examples of scientific applications.

 ### Object oriented style